naquib555/zcc/README.md

 Steps:
 * Clone this repository
-* Fullfill the requirements as per you need
+* Fullfill the requirements as per your need
 * Go to the root directory of the application
 * Option#1 (running the application)<br />
 To the run the project immediately without building, a jar has been added in ```/target``` directory.
 So by using the following commands you can run the application.